-Recent UK data shows that: 40% of work vehicles are grey fleet; 14 million grey fleet vehicles are in use; 9 million vehicles are used for business journeys on a regular basis; 62% of private car use is for work-related activity (2).
+UK data from the BVRLA shows that 14 million grey fleet vehicles are in use, covering 1.5 billion miles per annum.
+The average age of the cars are 8.1 years old.
 The public sector in particular has a significant percentage of the miles driven by employees using their own vehicles.
-In the UK, 57% of all public sector distance driven is by employees using their own vehicles (3).
-Health care employees making house visits is common.
+In the UK, 57% of all public sector distance driven is by